PDevanney/Tacking-on-a-Graph/timelog.md

 ### 18 February 2021
 * *6 hours* Working on dissertation.
 Typing up headers for each individual section.
 Highlighting key points to mention.
 Evaluated Hall of Fame / Calibration projects.

+### 19 February 2021
+* *3.5 hours* Working on dissertation.
+Writing up Background Section.
+Looking further into the Metric Dimension.